spodmore/gw-locate/README.md

 # Icon

-GW Locate icon is thankfully taken from the Icon Beast Light set: http://www.iconbeast.com/free/.
+GW Locate icon is thankfully taken from the Icon Beast Lite set: http://www.iconbeast.com/free/.

 # Developer Installation Notes
 You can add the extension to your browser manually.
 Download the source code and unzip it to a location you prefer.